 So, the bloom goes forward.
 And swimming with, amongst and at the vanguard of this bloom will be other carnivorous hydrozoa – sworn into the service of the medusan public but privately employed – at an arm’s length.
 Hydrozoa like the Portuguese Man o’ War.
 The Man o’ War distinguishes itself from the bloom jellyfish in that it is not one organism comprised of many cells but a colonial organism made of many individual organisms called “zooids”.

 The fleet moves

 In principle, the privately-contracted Man o’ War is independent from the bloom and this independence can be useful to the bloom.
 The Man o’ War remains accountable to the bloom, who feed it the bloom’s scraps, but it complements the bloom because its structure – with its many “zooids” – is different to the bloom.
 These zooids can produce themselves at random through a process called “direct fission” – redeploying copies of themselves instantaneously.

 As the bloom and the Man o’ War approach the juvenile starfish, teams of these zooids break away and descend upon the prey.
-The zooids attach themselves to the prey’s exterior – problematising the nature of the prey, fissioning further to create more zooids – “local” zooids – who can solve the deeper problem of the prey, assisting with the uncreation of the prey by thickly describing the prey.
-The zooids prepare the battlespace for the rest of the bloom by showing the bloom where the prey’s weaknesses are; what the prey subsists off; contextualising the prey as the right prey within an entire seabed of prey (that is, not our mate Imam Akhmal) in a way which complements the inputs gathered by the bloom’s sensory organs – the bloom’s spooky spy-feelers.
+The zooids attach themselves to the prey’s exterior – problematising the nature of the prey, fissioning further to create more zooids – “local” zooids – who can map the prey’s centre of gravity, assisting with the uncreation of the prey by thickly describing the prey.
+The zooids prepare the battlespace for the rest of the bloom by showing the bloom where the prey’s weaknesses are; what the prey subsists off; contextualising the prey as the right prey within an entire seabed of prey in a way which complements the inputs gathered by the bloom’s sensory organs – the bloom’s spooky spy-feelers.